 No matter how careful we are or how many times we wash our hands, colds and flu do occur.
 While you can buy many commercial products to easy the symptoms, you may wish to make your own.
 Keeping a bit of homemade diy vapor rub on hand, is a wise idea during any season.
 In this way you can avoid petroleum-based products.
 You can make your own natural vapor rub with beeswax and essential oils.

-How to Make Natural Vapor Rub with Beeswax
+Make Natural Vapor Rub Using Beeswax

 In my home, we used vapor rub products for more than severe colds.
-Our family has always been plagued with season allergies.
+Our family has always been plagued with seasonal allergies.
 Sometimes the use of a bit of rub on the chest, made going to sleep much easier.

-If you don’t have the desire of time to make your own beeswax vapor rub, be sure to choose the natural versions when shopping.
+If you don’t have the desire of time to make your own vapor rub, be sure to choose the natural versions when shopping.
 And, always read the use directions on the bottle because even natural essential oils are powerful stuff.

-A Good Substitute for Vicks Vapor Rub
+Good Substitute for Vicks Vapor Rub

 Commercial vapor rubs work well but they contain so many ingredients.
 Most of them have a petroleum base and many contain camphor.
 Camphor is a synthetic material made from mixing turpentine and menthol oil.